varpeti/imgui-sdl-csgo/README.md

 Special thanks to [SirBarclay](https://github.com/SirBarclay) who provided a [working example](https://github.com/SirBarclay/meh/blob/master/test.cpp) of OpenGL drawing based on [my initial hooking](https://www.unknowncheats.me/forum/1591704-post2.html) code.

 ## Usage

+### Injecting

+If using the [runtime](https://github.com/aixxe/imgui-sdl-csgo/tree/runtime) branch, compile and load with any injection method.
+See my [blog post](https://aixxe.net/2016/09/shared-library-injection) for some options.

+### Preloading

 Compile with `make` then preload the output library into the game.

+You will also need the appropriate SDL2 library for the specified architecture.

 ```
 LD_PRELOAD=/home/aixxe/libsdl-imgui.so ./csgo.sh
 ```

+If you are targeting a 32-bit game make sure to change `-m64` to `-m32` in the Makefile.

 ```
 LD_PRELOAD=/home/aixxe/libsdl-imgui.so ./hl2.sh -game tf